 Similarly, the weather is in favor of the trekkers offering them the panoramic scenario of the Himalayas and the landscapes.

 Walking under the clear blue sky, with the mesmerizing view of Mt.
 Annapurna Massif along with Machhapurchre, Manaslu, Dhaulagiri, etc is a brilliant experience to cherish for a lifetime.
 The chances of snowfall and rainfall are less during these seasons.

 Likewise, The weather and temperature are perfect in October and November with moderate days and cool nights.
 The temperature is neither hot nor cold and is highly suitable for the trek.

 The day temperature during the day is 15degreese Celsius with 7-8degreese Celsius of night temperature.

-However, to a higher altitude like Thorong La Pass, the temperature is below the freezing point.
+However, at a higher altitude like Thorong La Pass, the temperature is below the freezing point.
 Likewise, one can not predict the weather of the Himalayan region.
 But trekkers are recommended to bring warm clothes.